Gutter Cleaning In 6 Steps For Homeowners

 Set your ladder on level, solid ground away from power lines.
 Place it at a 75-degree angle against your home.
 The base should be one foot away from the wall for every four feet of ladder height.
 Have your spotter hold the ladder steady while you climb.

 Start at a corner or downspout and work systematically around your home.
-Never skip ladder repositioning to reach farther areas, as overreaching causes most ladder accidents.
+During the gutter cleaning process, never skip ladder repositioning to reach farther areas, as overreaching causes most ladder accidents.

 2. Remove Large Debris by Hand